wolfgangasdf/iqp-book/b-degrees-of-freedom.md

 name: nanobeam
 scale: 50%
 ---
-A so-called optomechanical nanobeam resonator, where a mechanical breathing mode has shown clear quantum behaviour.
+A so-called optomechanical nanobeam resonator, where a mechanical breathing mode has shown clear quantum behaviour, despite it consists of a very large number of atoms, the diameter of the nanobeam is a few 100 nano meters.
 The top panel shows a computer simulation of such a mode, the bottom panel an electron microscope picture.
 Image credit: [Gröblacher lab](https://groeblacherlab.tudelft.nl/)
 ```